umar-ahmed1/react-quiz-app/README.md

-A Trivia game that will ask the user to select a topic and then generates a 5 question quiz based on that topic.
+A Trivia game that based off a user-selected topic, generates a 5 question quiz.
 This is my first official React project that was made from scratch.
 This was a very fun project and I learned a lot while working on it.

 Skills demonstrated: